dylanaraps/birch/README.md

 ```
 * Full power of readline for input and keybindings.

   This is thanks to bash's `read -e`.
-Your `~/.inputrc` is also read
+Birch will read a readline
-  which allows for custom hotkeys (will later be extended to a birch
+  based configuration file from the environment variable
-  specific config file).
+  '$BIRCH_INPUTRC' which allows you to customize everything.

 * Tab completion of nicks and channels.